A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

+Alternatively, the high ionization conditions might be produced by AGN activity, although the higher ionization AGN tracers NeIV]2424\AA\ and [NeV]3426\AA\ remain undetected\cite{Castellano2024}.
+On the other hand, a morphological analysis of this object constrains its size to be very compact ($r_e\lesssim50\,$pc) but marginally resolved\cite{Ono2023}, which favors the star-formation scenario as the source of the ionizing radiation or a composite AGN/star-forming galaxy system (rather than pure AGN).

-It is now useful to put into context the upper limit on the [OIII]88$\mu$m line luminosity derived from previous ALMA observations\cite{Bakx2023,Popping2023}.
+It is now useful to put into context the upper limit on the [OIII]88$\mu$m line luminosity derived from previous ALMA observations\cite{Bakx2023}.
 The line ratio between this and the [OIII]5007\AA\ transition is sensitive to the electron density of the ionized gas with an extra milder dependency on temperature.
-Figure \ref{fig:ALMA_constraints} shows the expected [OIII]5007\AA-to-[OIII]88$\mu$m line ratio as a function of electron temperature and density (see Methods section for further details).
-As can be seen, the constraints imposed by the ALMA and JWST observations imply an electron density above $250\,\rm cm^{-3}$ (or even above $10^3-10^4\,\rm cm^{-3}$ for electron temperatures around 6,000-15,000\,K).
-This, again, contrasts with the typical conditions seen in the local Universe and lower redshift galaxies with average densities on the order of\cite{Kaasinen2017} $n_e\approx10^1-10^2\,\rm cm^{-3}$, but is in agreement with the recent results proving a redshift evolution towards higher electron densities at high redshifts\cite{Isobe2023}.
-This evolution might be driven by the higher star formation rate surface density ($\Sigma_{\rm SFR}$) measured in high-redshift galaxies\cite{Reddy2023,Calabro2024,Topping2024}, which reach an extreme value above $\sim100\rm\,M_\odot\,yr^{-1}\,kpc^{-2}$ in GHZ2 (adopting the size from ref.\cite{Ono2023}).
+Fig. \ref{fig:ALMA_constraints} shows the expected [OIII]5007\AA-to-[OIII]88$\mu$m line ratio as a function of electron temperature and density (see Methods section for further details).
+As can be seen, at the typical [OIII] electron temperatures (e.g. 6,000-15,000\,K), the constraints imposed by the ALMA and JWST observations imply a high electron density above $10^3\,\rm cm^{-3}$.
+This, again, contrasts with the typical conditions seen in the local Universe and lower redshift galaxies with average densities on the order of\cite{Kaasinen2017} $n_e\approx10^1-10^2\,\rm cm^{-3}$, but is in agreement with the recent results proving a redshift evolution towards higher electron densities at high redshifts\cite{Isobe2023} (see also Figure \ref{fig:ne_redshift}).
+This evolution might be driven by the higher star formation rate surface density ($\Sigma_{\rm SFR}$) measured in high-redshift galaxies\cite{Reddy2023,Calabro2024,Topping2024}, which reaches an extreme value of $320\pm130\rm\,M_\odot\,yr^{-1}\,kpc^{-2}$ in GHZ2 (adopting the measured\cite{Ono2023} effective radius of 50\,pc).
 The combination of these unique conditions, including high ionization parameters, high electron densities, and high star formation rate surface density might explain the brightness of the unique population of $z>10$ galaxies recently discovered by JWST, along with the young stellar ages and relatively low metallicities.

-This study demonstrates the enormous potential of the Mid-Infrared Instrument, MIRI, on board JWST for the confirmation and characterization of the most distant galaxies in the Universe, allowing studies at redshifts beyond 10 that were previously limited to redshifts less than 7.
-These observations allow us to determine a robust spectroscopic redshift of $z=12.33\pm0.02$ for GHZ2, placing this galaxy just $\sim400$\,Myr after the Big Bang.